-Constructed from solid brass the flashlight has a smooth polished finish.
-It comes with a removable and reversible stainless steel pocket clip.
+Constructed from 6061-T6 aluminum in either Electroless Nickel or HAIII black anozided, this flashlight has a high quality finish.
+It comes with a removable stainless steel pocket clip.

 Perfect keychain sized light.
 Maglite Solitaire was first introduced in 1988, and back then, it used an 2 lumen incandescent bulb.
 The only update the flashlight had was the change from the incandescent bulb to LED way back 2012.